-Originally published by The Daily Caller, December 5, 2018.
+Originally published in The Daily Caller, December 5, 2018.

 In good news for Rafaeli and property owners throughout Michigan, the state’s supreme court announced that it will hear his case.
 The court will decide whether the county violated property rights protections in the U.S. or Michigan constitutions by keeping more of the proceeds from the tax sale than needed to satisfy Rafaeli’s debt.